Team-Lodestone/Website/README.md

-# Minecraft-Manipulator-Website
+# Project Lodestone Website
-The showcase / promotional website for the Minecraft Manipulator project.
+The showcase / promotional website for Project Lodestone.

 # Development
 The site is still under development!